Key Takeaway

 How a Missed Dose Affects Your Weight Loss

-A single missed Zepbound dose will not significantly impact your long-term weight loss results.
+A single missed Zepbound dose won't significantly impact your long-term weight loss results.
 The medication's benefits are cumulative, built over weeks and months of consistent treatment.
-However, you may see a temporary plateau or slight uptick on the scale due to increased food intake or water retention during the days without full drug coverage.
+But you may see a temporary plateau or slight uptick on the scale due to increased food intake or water retention during the days without full drug coverage.
 Once you resume dosing, these effects typically reverse within one to two weeks.

 Missing Multiple Consecutive Doses